The Optical and Infrared Are Connected: Conclusion

 \section{Conclusion}

-In this paper, we establish a strong connection between the optical and infrared emission of galaxies.
-The connection is so strong that our empirical model predicts the WISE photometry down to the noise level ($\chi^2_N \approx 1$).
-This is surprising given that different physical components dominate the emission at these two wavelength ranges.
+In this paper, we establish a strong connection between the optical and infrared emission of galaxies by learning a mapping between optical and WISE photometry.
+Once learned, the mapping is so strong that our empirical model can predict the WISE photometry of a held-out subset of galaxies down to the noise level ($\chi^2_N \approx 1$) starting from their optical spectra.
+This builds upon earlier known correlations between optical and IR emission, but the strength of this connection (i.e., lack of scatter beyond instrument noise) is still surprising given that different physical components dominate the emission at these two wavelength ranges.
 Since a strong connection between optical and IR emission cannot exist without a very strong coupling of the emitting processes, we conclude that those processes must be strongly coupled.
 This may or may not surprise the reader, but it violates the assumptions made by current SED models.

-We demonstrate that although the separability is intuitively enticing, this modelling choice makes SED models unnecessarily biased and imprecise, despite producing good fits in the optical.
-This highlights the shortcoming of ``physical'' (or physically motivated) galaxy SED modelling, which rarely incorporate any relations between physical processes, except for energy balance.
-Implementing global physical relations reflects the difficulty of modelling galaxies, since any physical implementations are only as good as our understanding of the physics of each component and their couplings.
+We demonstrate that although the separability is intuitively enticing, this modelling choice makes SED models unnecessarily biased and overconfident, despite producing good fits in the optical.
+The key problem we have revealed is not that SED models are less precise; it is that their posterior predictive distributions, derived from the optical spectrum, are inconsistent with the IR data.
+The comparison with our empirical model is necessarily asymmetric — our empirical model was trained on large amounts of joint SDSS/IR data — but the diagnosis of overconfident, biased posteriors stands independently of our method and would be apparent from any well-calibrated reference dataset.
+However, the information needed to predict the IR emission is demonstrably present in the optical.
+Combined with the issue of overconfident and biased posteriors, our tests reveal shortcomings of ``physical'' (or physically motivated) galaxy SED modelling methods, which rarely incorporate any relations between physical processes, except for energy balance.